Students & Registration

 My child is older/younger than the listed grades.
 May I still register him/her for the class?

 Bright Lights offers summer classes and camps that are high-interest, hands-on, and STEAM-based.
 Teachers create the differentiated content and assign a grade range for their class.
 These ranges are based on the content taught, the interest levels of students at different ages, and keeping students in age-appropriate social groups.
 For example, allowing a 2nd grade student into a class with 5th graders may be content-appropriate, as the 2nd grader is advanced in his/her academic knowledge, but given the gap in ages, it may not be socially appropriate.
-Bright Lights teachers make every effort to differentiate lessons and activities, adjusting to meet students’ needs and interests, to create an enjoyable and challenging experience for every participant.
+Bright Lights teachers make every effort to differentiate lessons and activities, adjusting to meet students’ needs and interests in order to create an enjoyable and challenging experience for every participant.

 How many students are in a Bright Lights class?

 Primary classes average 17 students, while intermediate and middle-school classes average 20 students.
 With one teacher and two assistants, each class has a staff to student ratio of approximately 1:7.

 Can students from out of state register for classes?